corbym/dokker/README.md

         pollingInterval(TEN_SECONDS)
       checking { "curl -i --fail http://localhost:8080/health?ready=1" to "HTTP/1.1 200 OK" }
     }
-    execOnStartup { it: DockerContainer ->
+    onStartup { it: DockerContainer ->
       .. commands to run on docker etc.. it.executeHealthCheck()
     }